MbuguaCaleb/JsonWebTokens-Node-API/README.md

 (e)npm install @hapi/joi -Version 15 is  much more compactible at the moment.

-(f)Hashing Passwords -npm install bcryptjs
+(f)Hashing Passwords -npm install bcryptjs.

+(g)Adding a token to protect the routes. npm install jsonwebtoken.